-I recently sat through a bullying prevention session for parents, and the conversation inevitably migrated to a discussion of cyberbullying, smartphones and other forms of digital media.
-Considering how ubiquitous smartphones have become, especially in high school, and now in middle school, questions about managing smartphones and educating students about digital citizenship are on a lot of parents' minds.
+Considering how ubiquitous smartphones have become, especially in high school and middle school, questions about managing smartphones and educating students about digital etiquette are on a lot of parents' minds.

-This year, in conjunction with October’s Connected Educator Month, Common Sense Media is hosting Digital Citizenship Week from Oct.
-21-25.
-Throughout the week, there will be a webinars and other ways for schools and educators to get involved.
-But really, now is the perfect time to discuss digital responsibility, safety and citizenship with students, and there are plenty of valuable events and resources that you can use.
-Here are six of my favorite:
+This year, in conjunction with October’s Connected Educator Month, Common Sense Media is sponsoring Digital Citizenship Week from October 19 through October 25.
+Here, educators can find ways to get connected, activities to do with students and ideas for engaging parents.
+Really, the week is a perfect time to discuss digital responsibility, safety, and citizenship with students, and there are plenty of valuable events and resources for educators and students to use.
+Here are six of my favorites:

 - Five-Minute Film Festival: Teaching Digital Citizenship, by Amy Erin Borovoy (2012)